diyor28/diyor28/README.md

 I'm CEO at [IOTA](https://iota.uz), We design and code great shit.
 Come book a [meeting](https://calendly.com/diyor_iota) with us.

-At IOTA, we specialize in:
+At IOTA we specialize in:

 - Making sure we don't write shit code
 - Making sure the shit code we write works